 - 10.1.
-The Award is activated on receipt of a signed Grant Agreement and receipt of the first invoice.
-If, for any reason, the start date of the project is delayed after the Grant Agreement has been returned, Fight MND must be informed at once, a Grant Agreement Amendment Application completed, and a new start date agreed (see Terms and Conditions 11.2).
+FightMND Grants are activated on receipt of a signed Grant Agreement and receipt of the first invoice.
+If, for any reason, the start date of the project is delayed after the Grant Agreement has been returned, FightMND must be informed at once, a Grant Agreement Deed of Variation form completed, and a new start date agreed (see Terms and Conditions 11.2).
 If necessary, a revised Grant Agreement will need to be completed and returned. - 10.2.
-If the project does not start within three (3) months of the original agreed start date stated in the Award Agreement, FightMND may withdraw the Award offer.
-The Applicant will have to reapply for funding in a future round, in competition with other applicants at the time. - 10.3.
+If the project does not start within three (3) months of the original agreed start date, FightMND may withdraw the Grant offer.
+The Applicant and/ or Administering Institution will have to reapply for funding in a future round, in competition with other applicants at the time. - 10.3.
 Ethical Approval: FightMND must receive evidence that ethical approval (if required) is in place prior to the project starting.
 Payment of invoices will be delayed until evidence has been provided.
 It is the responsibility of the Applicant to have ethical approval for the proposed research and this should ideally be in place at the time of applying for funding.